Afaqi Khoja revolts

 In 1759, the Qing dynasty of China defeated the Dzungar Khanate and completed the conquest of Dzungaria.
-Concurrent with this conquest, the Qing occupied the Altishahr region of Eastern Turkestan which had been settled by Muslims who followed the political and religious leadership of Afaq Khoja.
+Concurrent with this conquest, the Qing occupied the Altishahr region in modern southern Xinjiang, which had been settled by Muslims who followed the political and religious leadership of Afaq Khoja.

 After the Qing conquest, the Chinese began to incorporate Altishahr and the Tarim Basin into their empire.
 The territory along with Dzungaria came to be known as Xinjiang.
 Although the followers of Afaq Khoja known as the Āfāqī Khojas resisted Qing rule, their rebellion was put down and the khojas were removed from power.

-Beginning at that time and lasting for approximately one hundred years, the Āfāqī Khojas waged numerous military campaigns as a part of a holy war in an effort to retake Altishahr from the Qing.
+Beginning at that time and lasting for approximately one hundred years, the Āfāqī Khojas waged numerous military campaigns in an effort to retake Altishahr from the Qing.

 Khoja background and rivalries

 The Khojas of Central Asia were a Naqshbandī Sufi lineage founded by Ahmad Kāsānī (1461-1542), known as Makhdūm-i-Azam or the "Great Master".
 After his death, the followers of Ahmad Kāsānī known as Makhdūmzādas, split into two factions, one led by Afaq Khoja and another by Ishāqi Khoja.

-The followers of Ishāqi Khoja were the first to settle in Eastern Turkestan and became known as the Ishāqis or the Qara Taghliqs ("Black Mountaineers").
-The Āfāqī Khojas followed the Ishāqi Khojas into Eastern Turkestan settling in Yarkand where they became known as the Āfāqīs or Aq Taghliqs ("White Mountaineers").

 The region was under Yarkent Khanate up until late-1600s, at which point it was conquered by Dzungar Khanate.
 For the 80 years until the Qing conquest, these two khoja factions governed the Altishahr on behalf of Dzungar Khanate including the six major cities (Aqsu, Kashghar, Khotan, Ush Turfan, Yangihissar, and Yarkand) bordering the Tarim Basin.
 During these times, the two clans competed as rivals and generally treated each other with animosity.

-Just before the Qing conquest, the Ishàqís held control of Eastern Turkestan, although the populace was generally calling for change in favor of rule by the Āfāqī Khojas or even the Qing.
-In 1755–1756, Jahān Khoja and Burhān al-Dīn Khoja, two sons of an exiled Āfāqī Khoja leader, who supported Qing in its conquest of Dzungar Khanate, retook power in Altishahr.
-The restoration of Āfāqī power in the region ended quickly, however, as the two brothers were easily defeated by the Qing in 1759 and later executed.

-At that time, the Altishahr region of Eastern Turkestan became part of a fragile Chinese frontier governed by Manchu governors and Turkestani officials including supporters of the Ishāqis.
+At that time, the Altishahr region became part of a fragile Chinese frontier governed by Manchu governors and Turkestani officials including supporters of the Ishāqis.
 While some Āfāqī families remained in the conquered territory others relocated to Khoqand where they could hide, regroup, and strike back at the Qing.
 Khoqand, as so, would suddenly find itself involved in Āfāqī Khojas military expeditions aimed at the Chinese.